BirdeeHub/birdeeSystems/README.md

 ---

-asus rog fx504gd and Mac 9,1

 only x86_64-linux

-the asus is aSUS or nestOS and the mac is dustbook

-If these happen to be your machines, then the configurations will probably work.

-Otherwise, just cherry pick stuff or import modules.
+Just cherry pick stuff or import modules if you want to copy something.
 Its my computer get your own XD

-Just dont install the nixos-only configs on a fresh install, because unless you know how to use nixos-enter with home-manager to install a home-manager config without booting, you wont have a user environment to boot into.
+Dont install the nixos-only configs on a fresh install, because unless you know how to use nixos-enter with home-manager to install a home-manager config without booting, you wont have a user environment to boot into.
-Pick the combined options or home manager only

 [Build Scripts](./scripts)